Sequential Cauchy Combination Test for Multiple Testing Problems with Financial Applications: Example 2: In Search of Nonzero Alpha Assets

-Figure \ref{figFMRejections} plots the number of rejected size-BM portfolios over time.
-Evidently, the rejection numbers vary over time: there is almost zero rejection according to all procedures in the first decade of the sample period.
-The number of nonzero portfolios increased in the late 1990s, peaked when the dot-com bubble crashed in the early 2000s, and declined afterwards.
-Importantly, the SCC test identifies more violations than other procedures for about $40\%$ of the sample period.
-For the remaining periods, the rejection numbers of SCC are on par with other procedures.
-While results from the benchmark procedures are similar, the gap between SCC and other procedures can be very substantial.
-For example, SCC detected 13 portfolios with nonzero alpha in March 2001, as opposed to 1 or 2 according to the benchmark procedures.
-The findings above corroborate with our theory and simulations results, suggesting that SCC can significantly improve testing outcomes.
+Evidently, the rejection numbers vary over time, as can be seen in Figure \ref{figFMRejections}.
+In the first decade of the sample period, there is almost zero rejection according to all procedures.
+The number of identified nonzero portfolios starts to increase in the late 1990s, reaching its peak during the dot-com bubble crash in the early 2000s, and declined afterwards.
+The SCC test identifies more violations than other procedures for about $40\%$ of the sample period.
+During the remaining periods, the rejection numbers of the SCC test are on par with the other procedures.
+While the results from the benchmark procedures are similar, the gap between the SCC test and other procedures can be very substantial.
+For instance, in March 2001, the SCC test detected 13 portfolios with nonzero alphas, while the benchmark procedures identify only 1 or 2 such portfolios.
+The findings above align with our theoretical expectations and are consistent with our previous simulations results, reinforing the notion that using SCC can yield significant improvements in testing outcomes.